 Accounting for Disposal of Fixed Assets

-When a business has a disposal of fixed assets, the original cost and the accumulated depreciation to the date of disposal must be removed from the accounting records.
-A disposal of fixed assets can occur when the asset is scrapped and written off, sold for a profit to give a gain on disposal, or sold for a loss to give a loss on disposal.
+When a business disposes of fixed assets it must remove the original cost and the accumulated depreciation to the date of disposal from the accounting records.
+A disposal can occur when the asset is scrapped and written off, sold for a profit to give a gain on disposal, or sold for a loss to give a loss on disposal.

-A business has fixed assets that originally cost 9,000 which have been depreciated by 6,000 to the date of disposal.
-How do you record the disposal of fixed assets in the following situations.
+To illustrate suppose a business has long term assets that originally cost 9,000 which have been depreciated by 6,000 to the date of disposal.
+How do you record the disposal of fixed assets in the following example situations.

-In this example the net book value is calculated as follows.
+In this case the book value formula calculates the net book value as follows.

 Net book value = Original cost - Accumulated depreciation Net book value = 9,000 - 6,000 = 3,000

-As the asset has no value this amount has to be written off as an expense to income statement of the business.
-The disposal of fixed assets journal entry would be as follows:
+As can be seen the asset has no value and the business writes off this amount as an expense in income statement.
+Consequently the write off of fixed assets journal entry would be as follows:

 |Disposal of Fixed Assets||3,000|

-The disposal of fixed assets account is an income statement account and is being used to hold all gains, losses, and write offs of fixed assets as they are disposed of.
-The account is sometimes called the disposal account, gains/losses on disposal account, or sales of assets account.
+It is important to realize that the disposal of fixed assets account is an income statement account.
+Furthermore the account is used to hold all gains, losses, and write offs of fixed assets as they are disposed of.
+Additionally the account is sometimes called the disposal account, gains/losses on disposal account, or sales of assets account.